Kelda (character)

 Kelda is a fictional character appearing in American comic books published by Marvel Comics.
 She is an Asgardian first introduced in Thor vol. 3 #6 (Feb.
 2008).
 Kelda is an original creation by J. Michael Straczynski, not based in Norse mythology.
-She is most often seen in the company of her human lover, Bill.
+She is most often seen in the company of her human lover Bill.

 Fictional character biography

 Not much is known about Kelda before the events of Ragnarök, she is one of the many Asgardians brought back to life by Thor after he recreates Asgard in Oklahoma.
 She is first seen walking alone, enjoying the Oklahoman night where she meets Bill, a short-order cook at a local diner.
 Bill later visits Kelda in Asgard, the pair quickly fall in love and consummate their relationship.

-After Loki successfully has Thor exiled from Asgard, he manipulates Balder, now king, into moving Asgard to Latveria.
+After Loki successfully has Thor exiled from Asgard by tricking him into killing a restored Bor, he manipulates Balder, now king, into moving Asgard to Latveria.
 Kelda then informs Bill that she wishes to leave with her people and Bill decides to go with her.
-In Latveria, Bill realizes that Loki has tricked Balder into moving Asgard to the home of Dr. Doom and warns Balder of his suspicions, which are overheard by three of Loki's followers.
+In Latveria, Bill realizes that Loki has tricked Balder into moving Asgard to the home of Doctor Doom and warns Balder of his suspicions, which are overheard by three of Loki's followers.
 The three follow Bill outside to confront him, when Kelda appears and conjures a spear made of ice from a passing winter storm for Bill to use to defend himself.
 Kelda tells the three that spear is poisonous and one cut could kill, which cause them to flee.

 After the skirmish, Bill's suspicions are raised and knowing that she cannot curb his curiosity, Kelda gives Bill a sword and tells him to go investigate.
 Upon reaching Castle Doom, Bill spies Loki and Doom experimenting on an abducted Asgardian.
 Sensing Bill, Loki sends his followers to kill Bill.
 Balder reaches the scene just as Bill is fatally wounded and slays Bill's attackers.
 Balder takes Bill's body back to his camp.
-There Kelda is informed of her lover's death.
+There, Kelda is informed of her lover's death.

-Unable to be consoled, an enraged Kelda storms back to Castle Doom and after a brief exchange with Dr. Doom, she strikes him down with a lightning bolt.
-However this turns out to only be a robotic decoy.
-Kelda follows a power cable from the decoy into the castle where she is attacked by the real Dr. Doom.
+Unable to be consoled, an enraged Kelda storms back to Castle Doom and after a brief exchange with Doctor Doom, she strikes him down with a lightning bolt.
+However, this turns out to only be a Doombot decoy.
+Kelda follows a power cable from the decoy into the castle where she is attacked by the real Doom.
 Doom tells Kelda that he is using the power of the Asgardians to create his own immortal army and then kills her by removing her heart.
+However, Balder retrieves Kelda's heart and brings it to Loki, who uses it to revive Kelda.